sanderjo/sabnzbd-riscv64/README.md

 * alpine, as it provides gcc 14, which is needed to compile RVV
 * par2cmdline-turbo: updated config.guess
 * unrar: remove "-march=native" so that it compiles
-* sabnzbd: use python modules cryptography and cffi from alpine (not from pip, as that needs rust and a lot of compiling)
+* sabnzbd: use python modules cryptography and cffi from alpine (not from pip, as that needs rust and a lot of compiling), and use them as `--system-site-packages` in the python venv.

 Notes:
 * Plain Ubuntu:24.10 is easier, but not compiled with gcc 14, so no RVV commands in sabctools and par2cmdline-turbo